SAS Arrays and DO Loop Made Easy

 Note - The "_character_" is used to specify all the character variables.

-Example III. : Extract first letter and fill in the new character variables
+Example 3 : Extract first letter and assign to new variables

 data test;